aservet1/jRAPL/README.md

 #### Getting values from the sample
 The sample object makes it easy to get values for each power domain.
 Simply call one of the EnergyMeasurement.get\*().
-`sample.getDRAM(void)`, which reports the combined DRAM energy consumptions for all CPU sockets. `energy.getDram(int socket)` and you'll get the value for a given socket.
+`measurement.getDRAM(void)`, which reports the combined DRAM energy consumptions for all CPU sockets. `measurement.getDram(int socket)` and you'll get the value for the given socket.
 If a power domain is not supported for your machine, this will return -1.

 ### Types of monitors
 The library has two types of energy monitors, for synchronous and asynchronous energy monitoring.
 Both have an `activate()` and `deactivate()`